Muideen-Abubakar/Muideen-Abubakar/README.md

 - 👋 Hi, I’m @Muideen-Abubakar
-- 🙍🏾‍♂️ Budding data analyst, with a strong business and finance background
+- 🙍🏾‍♂️ Data scientist and ML/Quant researcher, with domain expertise in investments and finance
-- 👀 Passionate about technology, analytics and finance, and seeking rewarding Quant analyst/ PM/ Investment  roles in Financial Services
+- 👀 Passionate about financial technology, ethical and responsible AI/ML, and sustainability
 - 💻 I just want to keep learning, grow! grow!, make impact!
 REPEAT
 - 💕 I'm so fun to interact with, reach me here https://www.linkedin.com/in/muideen-abubakar/